rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 Now we get a warning and an error.
 Ignoring the warning for a moment, the error occurs because we don’t have an `execute` method on `ThreadPool`.
-Recall from the "Creating a Similar Interface for a Finite Number of Threads" section that we decided our thread pool should have an interface similar to that of `thread::spawn`, and that we're going to implement the `execute` function to take the closure that it's given and give it to an idle thread in the pool to run.
+Recall from the “Creating a Similar Interface for a Finite Number of Threads” section that we decided our thread pool should have an interface similar to that of `thread::spawn`, and that we’re going to implement the `execute` function to take the closure that it’s given and give it to an idle thread in the pool to run.

-We'll define the `execute` method on `ThreadPool` to take a closure as a parameter.
-If you remember from the "Storing Closures Using Generic Parameters and the `Fn` Traits" section in Chapter 13, we can take closures as parameters with three different traits: `Fn`, `FnMut`, and `FnOnce`.
+We’ll define the `execute` method on `ThreadPool` to take a closure as a parameter.
+If you remember from the “Storing Closures Using Generic Parameters and the `Fn` Traits” section in Chapter 13, we can take closures as parameters with three different traits: `Fn`, `FnMut`, and `FnOnce`.
 We need to decide which kind of closure to use here.
 We know we’re going to end up doing something similar to the standard library `thread::spawn` implementation, so we